jimmyfresh1/TowerofTattle/work/Command/treatment.md

 //!!
 Episode 05 The Codex Assistant

-In episode 5, Alexa introduces herself, but this time as the assistant to The Codex Sussurokawa.
-Nx-e5 she shows them that it's one week before the first murder.
+In episode 5, Alexa introduces herself, but this time as the assistant to The Codex Sussurokawa. ✓ Nx-e5 she shows them that it's one week before the first murder.✓
--cont: Alphonse and Monika come in.
+-cont: Alphonse and Monika come in. ✓
--cont: Alexa suddenly disappears
+-cont: Alexa suddenly disappears✓
--cont-Alphonse: Hoo boy, I'm sorry to bring this lady around like this, but she insisted.
+-cont-Alphonse: Hoo boy, I'm sorry to bring this lady around like this, but she insisted. ✓
--cont-Alphonse: Why, if it isn't lil' Shiori!
+-cont-Alphonse: Why, if it isn't lil' Shiori! ✓
-ASP-c-Alphonse: What's the name of your friend, Shiori?
+ASP-c-Alphonse: What's the name of your friend, Shiori? ✓
-ASP-c-Shiori: His name's Yorick!
-ASP-sn-Shiori'sJournal //TTSAcquisition Shiori 1.
+ASP-c-Shiori: His name's Yorick!✓ ASP-sn-Shiori'sJournal //TTSAcquisition Shiori 1.
 Talks about heading to a new place.
-I'm tired of going away from place to place.
+I'm tired of going away from place to place. ✓
 ASP-c-Alphonse-Shiori "Little Shiori," he said with a big smile.
-"You dropped your magic show pamphlet at my place."
+"You dropped your magic show pamphlet at my place." ✓

 Near-Shiori-Alphonse Memories come flooding back.
 That Shiori was left to her own devices, and Alphonse was the closest thing she had to a guardian here, and you couldn't call him much of one.
 One time she convinced me that we should try to ride down stream in a raft.
 'Not scared of water back then."
 My mom was furious.